Thesis

 Binding at the UCT Copy Centre is only available as thermal binding.

 If you require stitched (softcover) or hardcover binding, you must use an external print shop or bookbinder.
-In this case, please make sure you respect the required printing and binding parameters (non-removable, stitched pages; red spine; transparent front cover; solid or transparent back cover).
-Keep in mind that these services may take longer—some print shops may require materials up to 14 days in advance.
+Make sure you respect the required printing and binding parameters (non-removable, stitched pages; red spine; transparent front cover; solid or transparent back cover).
+These services may take longer—some print shops may require materials up to 14 days in advance.

 Nearby options include: